Thirisha-s/QRdecomposition/README.md

 \*
 '''
-Program to QR decomposition using the Gram-Schmidt method Developed by: your name
+Program to QR decomposition using the Gram-Schmidt method Developed by: s.thirisha
-RegisterNumber:
+RegisterNumber: 22001920
 '''
 import numpy as np
 def QR_Decomposition(A):